olivierh65/MapsPrinter/README.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Maps Printer's
+Maps Printer's help
 =========================

 .. toctree::
    :maxdepth: 2

-Even though multiple pages and atlas options have improved print composers using and help enough to create many maps with few print composers in a project, you can still have many print composers in your project.
+Even though multiple pages and atlas options have improved print composers usability and help enough to create many maps with few print composers in a project, you can still have many print composers in your project.
 And when comes the time to print or export them, it is not as fun as it could be.
 You indeed need to open each print composer, wait till it renders, fill the export options, wait till the export finishes to open the next composer.
 And so on...
 If you find this process long and somehow boring (and even if you do not), then Maps Printer plugin is designed for you.
 It offers an easy, simple and quicker way to export print composers to pdf or image (jpg, tif, png, bmp...) file format.

 Installing